ajipelumi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 101-clean_emacs is a script that cleans emacs.

 The file 102-tree is a script that creates multiple directories and sub_directories.

+The file 103-commas is a script that lists a series of commas.